 The Merchant hotel is also a short distance from Belfast attractions from Victoria Square shopping centre, to the world-renown Titanic Quater and lots more.

 This is an award-winning hotel, consider Northern Ireland’s Leading Hotel at the World Travel Awards in 2017.

 If you looking for an unforgettable experience then The Merchant makes for a brilliant place to stay in Ireland.

 Aghadoe Heights, County Kerry

 Aghadoe Heights Hotel offers an escape from the modern world to somewhere enchanting.
-You’re surrounded in five-star luxury and staff make you feel special from the moment you arrive until you leave.
+You’re surrounded by five-star luxury and the staff makes you feel special from the moment you arrive until you leave.

-The Hotel features include an indoor heated pool, outdoor tennis courts to fine and casual dining as well gym and spa facilities.
+The hotel features include an indoor heated pool, outdoor tennis courts for fine and casual dining as well as gym and spa facilities.